What should I know about hiring in Latvia?

 The father of a newborn kid in Latvia is now entitled to up to 10 days of paid leave, which he may take at any time within the first 6 months after the birth of his child.

 Each employee is entitled to take up to 15 months off work following the birth or adoption of a child until the child turns 8.
-It may be granted all at once or in instalments.
+It may be granted all at once or in installments.
 Both parents are eligible for leave time to care for their children.

 What are the minimum vacation days?